hannenz/UploaderPlugin/README.md

 ~~~

 That's it.
-The Helper's file() method outputs markup that behaves accordingly to any other
-input, including validation (if you don't forget to set 'uploadErrors' in the controller!!)
+The Helper's file() method outputs markup that behaves accordingly to any other input, including validation (if you don't forget to set 'uploadErrors' in the controller!!)

 Furthermore it outputs a list of the uploads that this record has already.

-The UploaderForm::file method takes the uploadAlias as first argument and
-optionally an options array as second argument.
+The UploaderForm::file method takes the `uploadAlias` as first argument and optionally an options array as second argument.

-Options are cake-style key/ value pairs and can be:
+Options are CakePHP-style key/value pairs and can be:

 ####multiple
 whether the upload field shall have the multiple property (modern browsers